-Eventually mid-advent the wise men appeared inside in various sorts of places from the piano, to my baking, and amongst the toys.
+Mid-Advent, the wise men appeared inside in various sorts of places from the piano, to my baking, and amongst the toys.
 My wise men even enlisted the help of some toys in parts of their journey.

 What I wanted my children to realize is that we can be like the wise men.
 Even though Jesus has already come, we can still search for him with our time and thoughts.
 We still can have hope in Jesus just like the wise men did.
 We can still persevere through challenging times keeping Jesus as our focus.

 As Christmas Day grew near, I knew these wise men weren’t going to be by themselves when they found Jesus.
-They had drawn others to their search, and a little crowd of Little People joined in seeking, hoping and persevering.
+They had drawn others to their search, and a little crowd of Little People joined in seeking, hoping, and persevering.
 They all crowded around that stable to adore their King.

-The surprise at the close of advent, in the end, was for me.
+The surprise at the close of Advent, in the end, was for me.

 I was the one who enjoyed seeking for Jesus with my time and my thoughts.

 I determined in my heart to persevere, keeping my focus on Jesus.